Call for Presenters

 Administrators

-Support Staff or Other Staff (Transition Specialists, Counselors, Librarians, etc.)
+Support Staff (Transition Specialists, Counselors, Librarians, etc.)

 Ensuring Equity and Access This session focuses on digital equity as a prerequisite to engage in digital learning, such as: access to digital devices, connectivity to high-speed internet, and developing digital literacy skills.
 Strategies for meeting the needs of diverse learners, including accessibility requirements, UDL principles, and other topics may be covered as well.